Triberg Waterfalls – the highest non-Alpine waterfalls

 You can park in the parking garage in the city center in the immediate vicinity of the waterfall main entrance (about 3 minutes walk, 100 meters uphill).
 Further parking spaces can be found at Bergsee 750 meters uphill (approx. 8 minutes' walk) at Scheffelplatz 500 meters away (approx. 5 minutes' walk) or at the upper entrance at Adelheid (50-150 meters away).

 • Train: The best train connection to Triberg train station can be found here: German Federal Railroad.
-From the train station, the Triberg waterfalls can be easily reached in about 25 minutes on foot.
+From the train station, the excursion destination can be easily reached in about 25 minutes on foot.

 • Bus: Day trips to Triberg are offered by many bus companies.
-If you prefer to organize your journey yourself, you can also take the Flixbus to Villingen-Schwenningen quite cheaply.
-From there you can take bus line 265 to Triberg in about 55 minutes.
+If you prefer to organize your journey yourself, you can also get to Villingen-Schwenningen quite cheaply with the Flixbus.
+From there you can get to your destination in about 265 minutes by bus number 55.

 It is quicker to take a taxi (23 minutes).
 However, this costs between 65-80 €.
 It's probably better to continue by train.
 This also only takes 23 minutes and costs just €6,35 – €9.